 Which continents lead the way in crypto adoptions, and which are falling behind?
 Do continents display individual traits and characteristics?
 And is China pulling down Asia in the crypto race?
 North America is the world’s top crypto continent North America takes the top spot as the leading crypto continent in the latest 2022 Coincub world crypto […]

-The big news was, of course, that the Central African Republic CAR had designated Bitcoin as legal tender, putting the country on equal billing with good old El Salvador as a Bitcoin adopter.
+The big news in APRIL 2022, was, at least for crypto advocates, that the Central African Republic CAR had designated Bitcoin as legal tender, putting the country on equal billing with good old El Salvador as a Bitcoin adopter.
 It’s also a move taken by, surprisingly, Lugano, a Canton of Switzerland, so it’s not just impoverished (sorry, developing) countries that see something in the decision to adopt Bitcoin as legal tender.
 That said, as of April 2022 April, Bitcoin can be accepted as payment alongside the CFA franc, underlining the country’s credentials as a visionary country according to the government.

 The decision to adopt this most technological of currencies could, and probably will, be severely hamstrung by the country’s undeveloped internet infrastructure, with reportedly only some 10% of the population having access to it.
 Plenty of other African nations have taken to digital payment systems to store and transfer local currency utilizing standard existing infrastructure, but crypto transactions among the wider population of CAR may take time to take off.